 Infrared works to eliminate the convective air movement in traditional grilling, working by providing radiant heat instead.
 During the grilling process, gas heats the panel below the food, and then intense heat is radiated to the meat on the grill.
 This is a very different process to conventional gas grilling, where the grates are directly heated.

-Some of the older types of infrared grills use ceramic plates, although you’ll commonly find quality products featuring a glass panel right above the stainless-steel burners.
+Some older types of infrared grills use ceramic plates, although you’ll commonly find quality products featuring a glass panel right above the stainless-steel burners.
 Ceramic plating is reportedly better for higher temperatures.

 Others use gas burners to heat a metal surface between the burners and the grates.